 - If you have multiple instances on a node, and you want to distribute resources among them, then each instance should be assigned to a dedicated operating-system resource manager group or managed entity.
 To run multiple instances in the managed entity, use instance caging to manage how the CPU resources within the managed entity should be distributed among the instances.
 When Oracle Database Resource Manager is managing CPU resources, it expects a fixed amount of CPU resources for the instance.
 Without instance caging, it expects the available CPU resources to be equal to the number of CPUs in the managed entity.
-With instance caging, it expects the available CPU resources to be equal to the number of CPU resources to be equal to the value of the CPU_COUNT initialization parameter.
-If there are less CPU resources than expected, then Oracle Database Resource plan. - Oracle Database is not supported for use with any UNIX operating system resource manager's memory management and allocation facility.
+With instance caging, it expects the available CPU resources to be equal to the value of the CPU_COUNT initialization parameter.
+If there are less CPU resources than expected, then Oracle Database Resource Manager is not as effective at enforcing the resource allocations in the resource plan. - Oracle Database is not supported for use with any UNIX operating system resource manager's memory management and allocation facility.
 Oracle Database Resource Manager, which provides resource allocation capabilities within an Oracle database instance, cannot be used with any operating system resource manager.